Sourcing passive candidates isn’t just about finding them. It’s also about screening and engaging those candidates in conversations.

 Note that for this approach to work, your company should aim to provide a great candidate experience.
 Candidates who were treated well and were impressed with your company are more likely to consider working for you in the future.
 Conversely, those who had a bad experience mightn’t be too pleased to hear from you again.

-Meet through tools and services
+Meet them through tools and services

 Manually searching social media isn’t the only way to find candidates.
 Search engines like Monster’s Talentbin, Careerbuilder’s resume database and zillionresumes.com can help you discover people who fit your requirements.
 They offer big databases of resumes that you can search through.
 They might also help you by finding candidates’ contact details through their social media accounts.
 Professional sourcing services can also be valuable allies when recruiters don’t have time to source on their own.